muralidharpadmanabhuni/medical-insurance-price-prediction/README.md

-# Medical Insurance Cost Prediction System
+# Medical Insurance Price Prediction

 ## Introduction
 This project aims to create a predictive system for estimating medical insurance expenses based on key factors.
 It will assist individuals and insurance providers in decision-making and planning.